OSC/ood-documentation/source/reference/files/ood-portal-yml.rst

      various protected resources on the website

      Default
-       Use basic authentication with a plain-text password file (see :ref:`default-authentication`)
+       Use basic authentication with a plain-text password file.

        .. code-block:: yaml